-- 1. Existing loan debt outstanding: the Authority's existing loans that are still outstanding in future years. - 2.
-Loans CFR: this is calculated in accordance with the loans CFR definition in the Prudential Code and projected into the future based on approved prudential borrowing and planned MRP. - 3.
-Net loans requirement: this will show the Authority's gross loan debt less treasury management investments at the last financial year-end, projected into the future and based on its approved prudential borrowing, planned MRP and any other major cash flows forecast.
+- Existing loan debt outstanding: the Authority's existing loans that are still outstanding in future years.
+These are shown as the blue stacked bars on the chart below. - 2.
+Loans CFR: this is calculated in accordance with the loans CFR definition in the Prudential Code and projected into the future based on the approved prudential borrowing outlined in the table above and planned MRP.
+This is the blue line on the chart below.

-- 4. Liability benchmark (or gross loans requirement): this equals net loans requirement plus short-term liquidity allowance. - 33.
+- 3. Net loans requirement: this shows the Authority's gross loan debt less treasury management investments at the last financial year-end, projected into the future and based on its approved prudential borrowing, planned MRP and any other major cash flows forecast such as temporary borrowing for cashflow or use of reserves.
+This is the orange line on the chart below. - 4.
+Liability benchmark (or gross loans requirement): this equals net loans requirement plus a short-term liquidity allowance (assumed at £30m for the life of the model).
+This is the red broken line on the chart below. - 33.
 The liability benchmark is effectively the net borrowing requirement of a local authority plus a liquidity allowance.
 CIPFA recommends that the optimum position for borrowing should be at the level of the liability benchmark.
-They also recommend that the benchmark is calculated for the life of the existing debt portfolio but as the Capital Programme (and consequently the approved future borrowing) is only agreed for four years into the future and the detailed cash flow forecast produced over an even shorter period it is felt that the long term view of the benchmark has the potential to be quite misleading.
+They also recommend that the benchmark is calculated for the life of the existing debt portfolio but as the Capital Programme (and consequently the prudential borrowing) is only agreed for four years into the future, whereas all the other inputs are projected for 50 years, it is felt that the long-term view of the benchmark has the potential to be quite misleading.